Gaurav-MobDev/DuAssignment/README.md

-react-native-localize to get the locale(local language) redux-persist-sensitive-storage to store the sensitive/confidential data redux for state management redux-persist to store data when the app in not running redux-saga is a middleware used with redux to perform async tasks react-native-fast-image to handle the performance of flatlist with high-resolution images
+react-native-localize to get the locale(local language) redux-persist-sensitive-storage to store the sensitive/confidential data redux for state management redux-persist to store data when the app is not running or in killed state redux-saga is a middleware used with redux to perform async tasks react-native-fast-image to handle the performance of flatlist with high-resolution images
 @reduxjs/toolkit used iin conjuction with redux library